libgig 4.5.2.svn8

 template<typename T >

-bool Serialization::IsEnum ( const T & data)
+bool Serialization::IsEnum ( const T & )

 Check whether data is a C/C++ enum type.